Famous Bad People: Aaron (Exodus 32; Numbers 12, 20)

 Striking the Rock – Numbers 20

-What we don’t see too easily as we move to the third incident is how much time has elapsed since the first two mistakes.
-We don’t see it too easily, but 37 years have elapsed between the last mistake and this one.
-You’d think that there would be some credit for good behavior, but it didn’t work that way in this case.
-The people failed, and Aaron joined along.
-Miriam failed, and Aaron joined along.
-Now Moses fails, and Aaron joins along.
+What we don't see too easily as we move to the third incident is how much time has elapsed since the first two mistakes.
+We don't see it too easily, but 37 years have elapsed between the last mistake and this one.
+You'd think that there would be some credit for good behavior, but it didn't work that way in this case.
+The people faltered, and Aaron chose to join them.
+Miriam failed, and Aaron joined her.
+Moses fails, and Aaron joins him.
 Read what the people say in Numbers 20:2 (page 174):

 There was no water for the people to drink at that place, so they rebelled against Moses and Aaron.
 The people blamed Moses and said, "We wish we had died in the LORD'S presence with our brothers!
 Did you bring the LORD'S people into this wilderness to die, along with all our livestock?
 Why did you make us leave Egypt and bring us here to this terrible place?
 This land has no grain, figs, grapes, or pomegranates.
 And there is no water to drink!"
 (Numbers 20:2-5)

 I can imagine how frustrating this would have been for Moses and Aaron.
-What was even more frustrating was that they were at the very spot of Israel’s worst rebellion ever, almost forty years previously – the site of the first scouting mission that had ended in disaster.
-Moses probably had a sense of despair.
-I’d be thinking, “Haven’t these people learned anything?
-Can’t they pull themselves together?
-We’re almost there!”
+It was even more frustrating that they were at the site of Israel's worst rebellion nearly forty years ago – the location of the disastrous first scouting mission.
+I would be thinking, "Haven't these people learned anything?
+Can't they pull themselves together?
+We're almost there!"

 Moses and Aaron did exactly what they were told.
 They went to the Tabernacle and got instructions from God to speak to some rock, which would start to flow with water.
 What we read next starts out okay.
 "So Moses did as he was told.
 He took the staff from the place where it was kept before the LORD" (Numbers 20:9).
 But what we see next is the accumulation of forty years of frustration.